Are you a new corn snake owner?

 It also dramatically shortens the life of the snake if you do it for a while.

-There are two main problems which result in overfeeding.
+Two main problems result in overfeeding.

 The first is by feeding your snake within 24 hours of it eating already.